Ecwid/ecwid-api-docs/includes/_products.md

     "quantityDelta": -10
 }
 ```
+When your integration changes in stock quantity of products in a store pretty often, it becomes harder and harder to keep track of how many items are actually in stock.
+For example, when at one point of time you have 3 items in stock and 5 in the very next second, then using the specific values can result in incorrect stock quantity.

-You can increase or decrease the product's stock quantity using this method.
-For example, if you need to update the product's inventory so that it is decreased by 10 items, you can use this method.
+This method solves this very problem: you can increase or decrease the product's stock quantity by a delta quantity.
+For example, if you need to decrease quantity by 10 items, you can use this method.

+This method is also available for the [product combinations](#adjust-combination-inventory).

 `PUT https://app.ecwid.com/api/v3/{storeId}/products/{productId}/inventory?token={token}`